 Another possibility for the unique naming of Coordinate Reference Systems is the use of EPSG codes.

-EPSG is a system of globally unique key numbers for Coordinate Reference Systems and other geodetic datasets.
+EPSG is a system of globally unique key numbers for Coordinate Reference Systems and other geodetic data, which was originally established by a working group of European oil and gas exploration companies (European Petroleum Survey Group Geodesy).

 The information on the EPSG codes is available in a publicly accessible online database.

-Here are some examples of EPSG codes of Coordinate Reference Systems:
+Here are some examples of EPSG codes of Coordinate Reference Systems and their usage:

 Dipl.-Ing.
 Fred Killet